 - Payment of outgoings such as bills and other expenses – who will pay

-- Division of other possessions and household property
+- Division of assets and funds, and other personal possessions and household property

-- Assignment of insurance policies (you may additionally need: Deed of assignment: life insurance policy or endowment policy)
+- Assignment of insurance policies (you may additionally need: a deed of assignment for a life insurance or endowment policy)

 - Division of business property

-- Maintenance payments for the spouse and any children
+- Maintenance (periodic) payments for the spouse and any children

 - Conclusion of joint accounts